dshadowwolf/config-general/README.md

 is being skipped in its entirety since there is no functional interface at this time.
-There will also be no testing of the 'Tie' parameter as that one would unduly complicate the code of the proxy - a feature that will not always be available - and likely create some security holes.
+There will also be no testing of the 'Tie' parameter as that one would unduly complicate the code of the proxy - a feature that will not always be available - and likely create some security holes. (the 'Tie' test is listed in the original test-suite as #48 - we will be skipping it)